shahabazkc/pyramidion/Readme.md

 List the available API endpoints and provide a brief description for each:

+- `POST /api/products/` - This endpoint is used for Creating a product
-- `POST /api/password/check` - This endpoint is used for checking password strength it will return number of steps required to make it strong.
-Also it will store the result in the db
+- `GET /api/products/` - This endpoint is used to get all the products
+- `GET /api/products/:id` - This endpint is used to get a product